The information in this document is based on the New Zealand Cloud Computing Code of Practice (v1.01 section 5 only). View the NZ CloudCode website.

 - We operate an active/active based service.

-- We classify incidents and therefore the resolution time to issues in the following way
+- We classify incidents and therefore the resolution time to issues in the following way:

 Severity level | Classification method | Expected resolution time |